 On our Jewels of the Dalmatian Coast walking holiday, you will enjoy an island-hopping walking adventure along Croatia’s stunning Adriatic coast.
 Walk the cobbled streets of Split and the quiet trails of rural Dalmatia, then explore the island idyll of Hvar, Korčula, Šipan and Mljet, and spend two nights in the beautiful Dubrovnik.
-Exploring the treasures of the Dalmatian coast and its islands on foot offers unique opportunities to experience the stunning landscapes, unspoilt nature, crystal blue sea, medieval towns and cultural heritage that make this region a must-see destination.
+Exploring the Dalmatian coast’s treasures and its islands on foot offers unique opportunities to experience the stunning landscapes, unspoilt nature, crystal blue sea, medieval towns, and cultural heritage that make this region a must-see destination.

 Day 1: Arrival Split

 A complimentary airport transfer will bring you to your hotel in Split, where the printed materials for your tour will be waiting for you.
 Walk around the beautiful old town of Split and Marjan park.
 In the evening taste the local wines and cuisine in one of the numerous restaurants in Split.